jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This subpart provides the rules for dividing assessable income from foreign-sourced amounts into segments and allows a tax credit for foreign income tax paid in relation to a segment of that income.
 Limited application of rules
 (2) The rules in this subpart apply only when—
-  (a) a person resident in New Zealand derives assessable income that is not derived from New Zealand; and (b) foreign income tax is not paid in a country or territory listed in schedule 27 (Countries and types of income with unrecognised tax) to the extent to which the foreign income tax is paid on the types of income listed in the schedule.
+  (a) a person resident in New Zealand derives assessable income that does not have a source in New Zealand; and (b) foreign income tax is not paid in a country or territory listed in schedule 27 (Countries and types of income with unrecognised tax) to the extent to which the foreign income tax is paid on the types of income listed in the schedule.
 When treated as assessable income
 (3)